lsousadev/tech-blog/_posts/2022-07-17-azure-app-services-architecture.md

 - Basic components:
   - **HTTP.sys**: receives requests (by matching, as seen above) based on URL and port, then sends it to HTTP Request Queue.
-  - **HTTP Request Queue**: sends requests received via site-specific binding to the site specific HTTP request queue, and sends all other requests to the MiniARR HTTP request queue.
+  - **HTTP Request Queue**: sends requests received via site-specific binding (hostname + port, eg. "mysite:80") to the site specific HTTP request queue, and sends all other requests to the MiniARR HTTP request queue.
   - **MiniARR Worker Process**: only receives requests for websites not yet set up.
 Tells DWAS to create the structure for the website requested.
   - **DWAS**: receives input from two components:
     - From **MiniARR**, triggering a dynamic website provisining.
 DWAS: